AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 - [ ] **widening** - converting from a smaller data type (int) to a larger data type (double).
 - [ ] **narrowing** - converting a larger data type (double) to a smaller data type (int).

 In this instance, we 'narrowed' the value of temp.
 There is another term that you need to be familiar with and it is called **casting**.
-Casting </br>
-is converting from one data type to another, such as from a double to an int, potentially losing information.
+Casting is converting from one data type to another, such as from a *double* to an *int*, potentially losing information.
 Take a look at this program:
 ```java
 int eggs = 9;
 final int dozen = 12;// a dozen will not change